 Professor Michael (Fred) Thomas, BSc(Hons.)
-MSc DPhil(Oxon) CPsychol FBPsS FAPS
+MSc DPhil(Oxon) CPsychol FBPsS FAPS SFHEA

 Contact details, research information, and publications can be found at my departmental webpage here.
 Information about the Centre for Educational Neuroscience, of which I am currently director, can be found here.

 The cognitive system is remarkably complicated.
 The human mind appears very sophisticated compared to many animals – sometimes we do things better, sometimes differently.
 (Let’s ignore the bit where the animals are cleverer.
 I’m trying to be upbeat about humans, here.
 I’ve no idea how birds migrate using the Earth’s magnetic field or how bees hover on a windy day).
 Yet humans share the vast proportion of our genes with many other species.
 Where does the complex structure of the human cognitive system come from?
 How do genes influence its construction differently from our animal cousins?
 How much does the mind’s detailed structure rely on genetic instructions to build specific brain mechanisms versus an instruction just to build general computational power (and let learning do the rest)?
 How much does the structure of the human mind rely on the intricately layered cultural environment in which we are brought up?
 What is responsible for the change in performance we see as children get older?
 What can give two children or adults of the same age different cognitive abilities?
 What can go wrong in the construction of the mind?
 All these questions drive my research.
 One of my main research methods is building computational models of human cognition: I want to see processes of cognitive development happening in formal, concrete simulations.
 As Kevin Costner’s character is told in the Hollywood movie, Field of Dreams, “Build it and they will come.”
 Kevin replies, “Who will come?”

 I’ve no idea either, Kevin.